WE CAUGHT UP WITH

 I’ve been with Gray Dawes for nearly 7 years, not counting a small sabbatical in the middle.
 Before that, I worked in the finance sector for a credit card company.

-When I was about 25-year-old I decided I wanted a complete change of scenery.
+When I was about 25 years old I decided I wanted a complete change of scenery.
 My friend went to work for a Travel Management Company (TMC) in the Midlands and I followed in his footsteps, joining their team as a Business Development Manager (BDM).

 I did well there.
 It was an extremely competitive “dog eat dog” environment, but I managed to get promoted to Sales Team Leader.
 However, my role involved me dealing predominantly with SME businesses.
 I wanted to step up my career.